keremkocak5/codingexercise/README.md

 404 Not Found: The specified resource (package or product) was not found.

 500 Internal Server Error: A generic error message when an unexpected server issue occurs.

-Conclusion
-This API allows for the management of packages, including the ability to retrieve, create, update, and delete packages based on different parameters such as package ID and currency.
-The API follows RESTful principles and uses JSON as the format for requests and responses.